-If a getaway is on your wish list, consider a trip to our historic Philadelphia hotel.
+If a getaway is on your wish list, consider a trip to historic Philadelphia.
 Create memories with loved ones as you stroll along cobblestone streets and visit America's most historic square mile, just outside our hotel doors.

 INDEPENDENCE MALL STATE PARK

 Make this your starting point for exploring the historic attractions of Philadelphia.
 Independence Mall is located at the heart of the Philadelphia Historic District.
 It represents a three-block area that includes the National Constitution Center, the Independence Visitor Center the Free Quaker Meetinghouse and the Liberty Bell Center.
 Surrounding it, are a number of other attractions including the Congress Hall, Independence Hall and Old City Hall.

 Commissioned in 1752 and cast with the words "Proclaim LIBERTY throughout all the land unto all the inhabitants thereof", the Liberty Bell is an iconic symbol of American independence.
 Its famous crack occurred when it was first rung upon arrival in the city.
 Originally used to alert citizens to public meetings or summon lawmakers, the Liberty Bell became famous after it was rumored to be rung immediately after the Second Continental Congress’s vote for independence.

 NATIONAL CONSTITUTION CENTER

 This landmark celebrates the history of one of the most important documents in the history of the world.
 Exhibits, artifacts, and interactive displays bring the history of the United States Constitution to live.
 The center is located just two blocks from the Liberty Bell.
 Opened in 2000, it is one of the newer additions to this historic area and has already become a major destination in its own right.

 Located on the Delaware River Waterfront, and just a short walk from Sheraton Philadelphia Society Hill hotel, Penn’s Landing offers a variety of attractions and events year round.
 In the summer, enjoy outdoor concerts and movie screenings.
 Winter timer offers an Olympic size ice-skating rink with stunning views of the Delaware River and Benjamin Franklin Bridge.
 Year round attractions such as the Festival Pier, Independence Seaport Museum, and the Riverlink Ferry offer reasons to return to Penn’s Landing every time you visit Philly.

 TOMB OF THE UNKNOWN SOLDIER